doron467/Access-Manager/README.md

 This separation keeps HTTP handling separate from business logic and makes the individual components easier to test and maintain.

-## Authentication

-The application uses JWT access tokens for authenticated API requests.

-Refresh tokens are stored in the database as hashes rather than storing the original refresh tokens.

-Protected endpoints require authentication, while endpoints that modify access requests are additionally protected using role-based authorization.

-## Roles

-The system supports two roles:

-- `REQUESTER` — can create and view their own access requests.
-- `APPROVER` — can view requests and approve or reject pending requests.

-A requester cannot access another user's requests even if they attempt to provide another user's ID as a filter.

-## Database

-PostgreSQL is used as the application's persistent database.

-Drizzle ORM is used to define the database schema and interact with the database.

-## Docker

-PostgreSQL can be run using Docker Compose so that the project does not require a manually configured PostgreSQL installation.

-The application itself can still be run directly using Node.js during development.

 ## AI Architecture